-Whether it’s the ticker running across the bottom of your screen, or those columns of numbers filling up pages of the business section in the newspaper, the stock market is everywhere.
-For many of us, the stock market remains a mysterious, and oftentimes overwhelming, thing.
+Whether it’s the ticker running across the bottom of your screen, or the numbers filling up the business section in the newspaper, the stock market is everywhere.
+For many of us, buying stocks remains a mysterious, and oftentimes overwhelming, thing.
 But history has shown that, over the long term (ten years or more), the stock market almost always grows more than virtually any other investment—so it is likely worthwhile for you to roll up your sleeves and learn whether investing in individual stocks is for you, and how you can get started.

 Even if you don’t have the money to develop a large, diversified portfolio of stocks, you can consider investing a small amount in a company you believe in—thus playing an even bigger role in the movement for sustainability in the marketplace.